guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 }
 ```

-Then, after declaring the function we can instantiate the local cube by declaring a random position inside the scene.
+Then, after declaring the function we can instantiate the local cube in a variable called `thisCube` in a random initial position.

 ```js
 // Intialize by default this cube